ClinicalMetric Research Team · Last Reviewed: June 2026 · Sources: ClinicalTrials.gov · FDA · NIH

 Screening period (2–4 weeks)

-Washout of prior treatments, baseline photographs, scoring, blood tests, and possibly skin biopsies (in mechanistic sub-studies).
-During washout, only emollients and low-potency topicals permitted.
+Washout of prior treatments, baseline photographs, disease scoring, blood tests, and potentially skin biopsies in mechanistic sub-studies.
+During washout, only emollients and low-potency topicals are permitted.
+This period is the one most patients find frustrating — you're managing your disease with less than usual while you wait to find out if you qualify.

 Treatment period (16–52 weeks)

-Most Phase 3 trials have a 16-week placebo-controlled period, followed by an open-label extension.
-Biologic injections are typically every 2–4 weeks (self-administered, after training).
-JAK inhibitor trials involve daily oral dosing with regular blood monitoring.
+Most Phase 3 trials have a 16-week placebo-controlled induction period followed by an open-label extension where all participants receive active drug.
+Biologic injections are typically self-administered every 2–4 weeks after initial training.
+JAK inhibitor trials involve daily oral dosing with regular blood monitoring (CBC, lipids, liver enzymes every 4–8 weeks).

-Primary endpoints are typically EASI-75 (75% improvement from baseline) and IGA 0/1 (clear or almost clear) at 16 weeks.
-Secondary endpoints include itch NRS, sleep disturbance, and quality of life measures.
-Early response is assessed at week 4 and week 8.
+EASI-75 (75% improvement from baseline) and IGA 0/1 (clear or almost clear skin) at 16 weeks are the standard co-primary endpoints across Phase 3 AD trials.
+Secondary endpoints include itch NRS, sleep disturbance scores, and quality of life measures.
+Early response is assessed at weeks 4 and 8 — and JAK inhibitors in particular show significant itch improvement that early.

 Find Eczema Trials Near You